This butternut squash and Brussel sprouts side dish are perfect as a Thanksgiving side dish or on your fall table!

 - sprinkle of cinnamon

-- basics – sea salt & pepper
+- basics - sea salt & ground black pepper

 Variations